tqhuy2018/Casper-Perl-sdk/docs/Help.md

 Output: The result of the Post request for the RPC method is a Json string data back, which can represents the error or the GetEraInfoResult object.

-The code for this process is in function getItem of file "GetDictionaryItemRPC.pm" like this:
+The code for this process is in function getDictionaryItem of file "GetDictionaryItemRPC.pm" like this:

 ```Perl
 my $d = $response->decoded_content;